actionml/harness/README.md

 This project implements a microservice based Machine learning server similar to the existing PredictionIO (v0.11.0 currently) but with several fundamental changes including:

+ - Based on http-akka
+ - Supports TLS/SSL
+ - Supports authentication (server to server bearer token based), similar to basic auth but from the OAuth 2.0 spec
- - microservice based
+ - Microservice architecture:
+     - Heavy-weight REST-based: HTTP(S) based separate process microservices with REST APIs using optional TLS and Auth
+     - Light-weight: Actor-based microservices based on the akka Event Bus for clustered scalable lightweight microservices
- - merged input and query servers on different endpoints of the same REST service
+ - input, query, command servers on different endpoints of the same REST service
+ - supports flexible learning styles:
+    - Kappa: Online learners that update models in realtime
+    - Lambda: Batch learners that update or re-compute models in the background during realtime input and queries.
+ - supports any compute engine or pre-packaged algorithm library that is JVM compatible.
+For example Spark, TensorFlow, Vowpal Wabbit, MLlib, Mahout, ...
+ - Does not require Spark, or HDFS.
+ - Scalability: Engines implemented using the Light-weight Actor-based microservice method are easily scalable across multiple nodes regardless of the compute-engine or backing store(s) used.
+ - Plugable Stores
+     - implementation is injected at server startup and only supports MongoDB at present.
+     - input mirroring can be either the server machine's file system or HDFS and the implementation is injected at startup and controlled by configuration
- - based on http-akka
+ - Plugability implemented through Scaldi dependency injection, often based on configuration parameters
- - supports SSL
- - supports authentication (server to server bearer token based)
- - supports Kappa style online learners
- - support non-Spark Algorithms in Templates with no requirement that Spark be installed or used
- - supports Lambda style batch learners
- - Templates must supply code for validation of input so input is validated in realtime
+ - Engines are encouraged to supply realtime input validation and a framework based on the Cats library is implemented.
+ - Client Side Support:
- - Java and Python SDKs implements client side SSL and Authentication
+     - Java and Python SDKs implements client side SSL and Authentication but do not require either.
+     - REST without SSL and Auth is simple and can use any HTTP client&mdash;curl, etc. SSL and Auth complicate the client but the API is well specified.
- - implements the Command Line Interface (CLI) as calls to the REST microservice using SSL and Authentication in Python
+ - Implements the Command Line Interface (CLI) as calls to the REST microservice optionally using SSL and Authentication in Python
+     - Remotable CLI, securable for use across the internet
+     - The REST API for Harness implements all the APIs necessary for remoting commands using any web UX
+ - Multi-tenancy of multiple engines with queries and input datasets supported in the same way at a fundamental level based on REST resource IDs
- - supports both mutable objects and an immutable event stream in an integrated manner allowing TTLs of certain types of events and instant modification of mutable objects
+ - Supports both mutable objects and an immutable event stream in an integrated manner allowing TTLs of certain types of events and instant modification of mutable objects
- - multi-tenancy of multiple engines with queries and input datasets supported in the same way at a fundamental level based on REST resource IDs
+ - Built-in user generations with user secrets and granting permissions for certain resources.

 # Requirements

-The new Harness server should take identical input (events) and respond to identical queries packaged in JSON as Apache PIO using the Contextual Bandit as an example.
-We use the CB because it can operate in Lambda and Kappa style and already has a well defined input/query objects for both PIO and Harness.

- - akka-http for router and server implementation
- - akka-actors for lightweight engine containers
- - akka-http Java Client for Harness Java SDK
- - scala 2.11
+In its simplest form Harness has few external requirements.
+To run it on one machine the requirements are:

  - Python 3 for CLI and Harness Python SDK
+ - Pip 3 to add the SDK to the Python CLI
- - MongoDB 3.x (switchable with effort)
+ - MongoDB 3.x (pluggable with effort)
+ - Harness will get the Scala compiler needed when you build from source but if you wish to run the same, get Scala 2.11
+ - Some `nix OS

 # Microservices